AG-Epp/Somatic-mutation-analysis-of-Welwitschia-mirabilis/README.md

 	-GF DP
 	-O 240428.GATK.VarToTab.all_samples.welwitschia.Chr21.genotypeGVCFs.allsites.GF_DP.table

-# Calculation of SMR, calculation of between-variant distance bins and data visualisation
+# final notes
-# was performed in R version 4.2.2.
+Calculation of SMR, calculation of between-variant distance bins and data visualisation was performed in R version 4.2.2.
 Relevant code and files can be found in the R_scripts folder.